hikyae/schedrem/README.md

 The "action" is a conceptual term, not a configuration file key.
 The configuration file consists of the following keys: `message` (abbreviated as `msg`), `yesno`, `command` (abbreviated as `cmd`), `sound`, and `font`.

-The structure of these keys is as follows:
+The detail of these keys is as follows:

 - `message`: A string to show in a message box with an OK button.
 - `yesno`: A string to show in a message box asking for a Yes or No response.
 If the user presses "Yes", the `command` will be executed.